In this guide we’ll take a look at the best water butts for the UK market.

 The water butt is made from durable recycled plastic and is sturdy and solidly built allowing you to store large amounts of water.
 It comes with a tap and secure lid.
 For best results, you should use this water butt with a suitable stand to make it sturdy and easy to use.

-This is a good slimline water butt that holds enough water to suit most medium sized garden.
+This is the best water butt that holds enough water to suit most small and medium sized gardens.

 The Harcostar 227 litre Water Butt & Raintrap Diverter comes with a stand which make it stable and easier to use as you can fit a watering can beneath the tap.